-Colourpointed or Siamese $(c^s)$ - a recessive gene which changes black pigment to seal brown and restricts colour to the points.
+Colourpointed or Siamese (c^s) - a recessive gene which changes black pigment to seal brown and restricts colour to the points.
 The eyes are partially deficient in pigment as evinced by the blue colour.

-Blue Point Russian Variant kittens have occasionally been produced as a result of this recessive gene being carried by subsequent generations.
-When these kittens are born the parents must be colourpoint carriers.
+Blue Point kittens have occasionally been produced by Russian parents as a result of this recessive gene being carried by subsequent generations.
+When these kittens are born both parents must be colourpoint carriers, and their registrations will be overstamped "Carries the Siamese gene."
+Colourpoints are not recognised as Russians and will not be registered as such.
+Neither they nor their progeny are acceptable in Russian pedigrees.
 This gene is undesirable in the Russian breed and can be screened out by use of DNA testing.

 Longhair (I) - a recessive gene mutation which produces a semi-longhaired cat.
-Longhaired Russian Variants are occasionally produced but at the time of writing only in other countries.
+Longhaired kittens are occasionally produced by Russian parents, but generally only from lines originating in other countries.
 These can either be placed on the non-active register and neutered or placed with breeders working on the Nebelung breeding programme.
 (Nebelungs are semi-longhaired cats of Russian type.)
 DNA testing should be used where a Russian breeder knows or suspects that a line may carry longhair.

-With both colourpoint and longhair, carriers should not be neutered purely on the grounds that they are carriers; they can be mated to non-carriers and noncarrier offspring retained for breeding in order to preserve lines.
+With both the colourpoint and longhair genes, carrier cats should not be neutered purely on the grounds that they are carriers; they can be mated to non-carriers, their offspring DNA tested, and their non-carrier offspring retained for breeding in order to preserve lines.